gabycasper007/megasoftcalculator/README.md

 This app uses [Node](https://nodejs.org), [Express](https://expressjs.com/), [React](https://reactjs.org/) and [Mongoose](https://mongoosejs.com/).
 Once you have `npm` installed, you need to install app dependencies.
-Run the next command in the project directory: `npm run mern` .
+Run the next command in the project root directory: `npm run mern` .
 This will install dependencies for both front and back end.

 # Starting the app

 This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To start React run `npm start` in the project directory.
+To start React run `npm start` in the project root directory.
 React will use port `3000` .
 To start Node run `npm run server` in the same folder as before.
 Node will use port `8080` .

 Checkout the [API Documentation](https://documenter.getpostman.com/view/5509767/S1M2T6e4?version=latest)